 Removing and replacing these parts of your system is not the simplest job.
 Your vehicle will need to be jacked up with the wheel removed.
 It will then be necessary to support the hub as you unbolt and release the shocks and springs, allowing you to replace them with your preferred hardness.

 Choosing the right level of softness or hardness can be difficult without experience.
-You should talk to a professional regarding the best suspension components for the ride you are trying to get.
+You should talk to a professional regarding the best lift kits and suspension components for the ride you are trying to get.
 They can help you to get your vehicle working just the way you want it to, whether that is harder or softer than standard.